The Education Pipeline: How Art Schools Reproduce the Hierarchy

 The transformation of American art education into a university-degree-granting enterprise was driven, more than any other single factor, by the Servicemen’s Readjustment Act of 1944 — the GI Bill.
 The GI Bill provided federal funding for veterans to attend college, and the sudden, enormous influx of adult students into American universities after the Second World War required institutions to expand rapidly and to offer degrees in fields that had not previously been degree-granting.
 Art programs at universities, which had existed as service departments teaching drawing and design to non-art majors, were expanded into full degree programs offering the Bachelor of Fine Arts and, by the 1950s and 1960s, the Master of Fine Arts.

 The institutional expansion was massive.
 In 1940, there were fewer than a dozen graduate programs in studio art in the United States.
 By 1960, there were several dozen.
 By 1970, there were more than a hundred.
 By 1980, there were more than two hundred.
-By the first decade of the twenty-first century, the Association of Independent Colleges of Art and Design estimated more than 350 accredited programs offering graduate-level studio art degrees.
+Today the National Association of Schools of Art and Design counts approximately 318 accredited institutional members, and American institutions confer roughly 3,000 master’s degrees in fine and studio arts every year.
 The degree had gone from a rarity to an industry.

 The expansion happened faster than any coherent philosophy of what a graduate degree in studio art should accomplish could be developed.
 The question of what the MFA was for — what distinguished it from undergraduate training, what it was supposed to produce, what standard it was supposed to certify — was answered differently by different programs and never definitively settled.
 As James Elkins wrote in Why Art Cannot Be Taught (2001), the MFA occupies an epistemological position unlike any other graduate degree: it certifies excellence in a field where excellence cannot be objectively measured, through a process that is almost entirely structured around the evaluation of that excellence by the practitioners of the field itself.
 The critique is not a new observation.
 It has been available for decades.
 The system has expanded regardless.